Propane vs Butane vs Isobutane Gas

 Its main uses include home heating and stand-alone heaters, outdoor heating for gazebo accessories, hot water, cooking, refrigeration, clothes drying, and powering farm and industrial equipment.

-The petrochemical industry also uses propane when making plastics and other compounds.
+The petrochemical industry also uses propane gas when making plastics and other compounds.

 Butane – Butane Gas Uses

-The most common use of butane (butane gas) is as a heating fuel.
+The most common use of butane (butane gas) is as a heating fuel supplied in various butane gas bottle sizes.

 It can be used for cooking, hot water and space heating.

-It is also frequently blended into Autogas, to fuel vehicles.
+It is also frequently blended into Autogas, as a propane butane gas mix, to fuel vehicles.

 There are also commercial and agricultural applications, including the heating of greenhouses.